 “he suddenly broke off from his [sermon] subject, and pointing in a certain direction, said, “Young man, those gloves you are wearing have not been paid for: you have stolen them from your employer.”
 At the close of the service, a young man, looking very pale and greatly agitated, came to the room which was used as a vestry and begged for a private interview with Spurgeon.
 On being admitted, he placed a pair of gloves upon the table, and tearfully said, “It’s the first time I have robbed my master, and I will never do it again.
 You won’t expose me, sir, will you?
 It would kill my mother if she heard that I had become a thief.”

 It is important to note that Spurgeon did not endeavor to call himself a Prophet since that event.
 Even though he did affirm what he called “impressions of the Holy Spirit” Spurgeon explains that;

 “There are occasionally impressions of the Holy Spirit which guide men where no other guidance could have answered the end.
 I have been the subject of such impressions myself and have seen very singular results therefrom.”

 God can clearly reveal and work as He will (1 Cor.12:11) even to convince the sinner of the secrecy of his sin to draw Him to the Cross of Christ (1 Cor.14:24-25).
 I agree with Spurgeon that these ‘impressions’ are not Prophecy.
-Prophecy is given as Jon Bloom says for;
+The purpose of Prophecy should not be one-sided, or as Jon Bloom says for;